ros2-rust/ros2_rust/docs/CONTRIBUTING.md

 In summary, understand the context of the features that you port, in order to avoid [_cargo-culting_](https://en.wikipedia.org/wiki/Cargo_cult_programming), and to be mindful of [Chesterton's fence](https://en.wiktionary.org/wiki/Chesterton%27s_fence).

+## Reviewing code

+When reviewing pull requests, try to understand and give feedback on the high-level design first, before commenting on coding style, safety comments and such.

+Use the "changes requested" status sparingly, and instead consider simply leaving comments.
+This enables other reviewers to approve the pull requests when they see that all requested changes have been made.
+Conversely, if you are a reviewer and see that someone else has left comments requesting changes, it's expected that you ensure that all of them have been addressed before you approve.

 ## License
 Any contribution that you make to this repository will be under the Apache 2 License, as dictated by that